Ward Hadaway Greater Manchester Fastest 50 winners revealed

 The Warrington headquartered housebuilder won the fastest growing overall business and was also named as the fastest growing medium-sized business.
-This comes on the back of a double win last year and is the first time in 31 awards that the same company has had back to back wins.
+This comes on the back of a double win last year and is the first time in awards history that the same company has had back to back wins.

 Managing director Kevin Marren co-founded the company in 2012.